mill1000/raspdif/README.md

 ```

 ### Play a file directly
-raspif can play a file directly.
+raspdif can play a file directly.
 Files must be raw PCM in S16LE or S24LE format.
 ```
 sudo raspdif --input ~/some_pcm_file.pcm
 ```